-Traffic and parking impacts are considered acceptable, and the recommended conditions require future travel plans to identify opportunities to maximise the use of sustainable transport choices.
+Traffic and parking impacts are considered acceptable, and the recommended conditions require future travel plans to identify opportunities to maximise the use of sustainable transport choices, such as incentives and provision of cycle parking and end of trip facilities.

 Loading dock arrangements are also acceptable and subject to recommended conditions to maximise efficiency and reduce pedestrian and cyclist impacts.